msa-ez/msa-ez.github.io/content/custom-template/tutorial.md

 description: ''
 sidebar: 'started'
 ---
-# Tutorial for template design
+# Concept of Custom Template

 ## Custom Template
 The custom template adds the desired template in addition to the provided template so that the code can be generated according to the desired template with the result of Eventstorming Model.